abhishek-mehra/Credit_Card/ReadME.md

 I took 10% of the data as test data.
 Trained the data on the training set and predicted on the test set.

+## Result summary

+## Learning

+- Random Forest classifiers work well XGBoost performs better,
+- choosing cross validation since evaluaton on fixed metrics leaves the out the data for model to train on.
+- Cross validation takes all the data for the model to train on
+- Target label is statified in order to main the ratio of postives and negatives.
+-

+XGboost is the best performing model amongst random foresr and ada

+Xgboost - parameters

+- learning variant

+to control overfitting of xgboost we can control complexity of model.

+-increasing the depth of estimators in xgboost increase complexity and can increase overfittig. there was improvement in the score when reduce the depth of tree

+-min_child_weight
+Imagine that you are playing with a bunch of blocks.
+Each block represents an observation in your data set, and the weight of the block represents the importance of that observation.
+When you are building a model using XGBoost, you can tell it to only consider splitting a group of blocks into smaller groups if the total weight of the blocks in the smaller group is greater than a certain amount.
+This is what the min_child_weight parameter does.
+It helps prevent your model from overfitting by making sure that it only splits groups of blocks into smaller groups if those smaller groups are "important" enough.

+there was no major difference

+to control overfitting we can increase random ness

+1. subsample -when froming trees there are samples from the data picked adjusting the sample fraction increses randomneess in the model

+HANDLING imbalanced dataet
+since the target class in imbalnced, xgboost provides a hyperparameter scale_pos_weight- we will provide the target class ratio of postives to negatives to the model.

+This will in turn tell the model to pay extra attention to the class with less frequnecy, so that model is able to predict the class with less frequncy better